 Next Steps1.
 Learn about the financial responsibilities of a sponsor 2.
 Learn about minimum necessary income 3.
-Learn about other rules dealing with your financial situation 4.
-Learn how criminal law and status affect whether you can be a sponsor 5.
+Learn about other rules concerning your financial situation 4.
+Learn how criminal law or status problems affect whether you can be a sponsor 5.
 Get legal help if you gave incorrect or incomplete information to IRCC

 You may be able to sponsor a or a member of your family to apply for status if you're:

 - a Canadian citizen, or

 Immigration, Refugees and Citizenship Canada (IRCC) has a policy that allows people who are defined as Status Indians under the Indian Act to sponsor relatives and family members.
 This policy was created because it was left out of the law.

 Relatives and family members include your , , , , parents, and grandparents.

 If you're a Canadian citizen, who's not living in Canada, you can sponsor your spouse, partner, or child.
 But you'll have to show that you'll be living in Canada when the person you're sponsoring becomes a permanent resident.
 To do this, you need to show you have a plan for moving to Canada after the application is approved.
 A permanent resident cannot do this from outside Canada.

 If you did not tell IRCC about a family member

 You cannot sponsor a if you did not tell IRCC about them when you applied for or became a permanent resident.